graemegowans/pxd/process_pxd.md

 format publication dates
 ------------------------

-The publication dates are formatted to deal with finalized and provision dates.
+The publication dates are formatted to deal with finalized and provisional dates.
 This uses the `mutate` function to change the `DatePublished` column and some `lubridate` functions to check date formats.
-If the date is not in the format Day-Month-Year (like Jan-20), then paste a "01-" at the start and try again.
-All dates should now be in the format (YYYY-MM-DD).
+If the date is not in the format Day-Month-Year (e.g. Jan-20 is not), then paste a "01-" at the start and try again.
+All dates should now be in the format (YYYY-MM-DD), but those that started with provisional dates (MM-YYYY) will all be dated the first of that month.

 Example: